-The cross was used by the Romans to execute slaves, robbers, assassins, people in rebellious provinces, and only rarely for citizens.
+Crucifixion on a cross was perfected by the Romans to execute slaves, robbers, assassins, people in rebellious provinces, and only rarely for citizens.
 The victims were first abused with whips.
-After the victims’ sentence was declared, they were flogged with leather whips which had metal, rocks, and bones embedded in the leather.
+After the victims’ sentences were declared, they were flogged with leather whips which had metal, rocks, and bones embedded in the leather.
 The victim was then required to carry his or her cross to the place of death.
 A sign was also hung from the victim’s neck declaring the reason for the torture.
 Once they arrived at the place of the crucifixion, they were stripped naked and then either tied or nailed to the cross.
-There were different types of crosses, including the use of trees.

 . . . they were first whipped, and then tormented with all sorts of tortures before they . . . were then crucified before the wall of the city.
 This miserable procedure made Titus greatly to pity them.
 While they caught every day five hundred Jews . . .
 So the soldiers, out of the wrath and hatred they bore the Jews, nailed those they caught, one after one . . . by way of jest; when their multitude was so great, that room was wanting for the crosses . . .

 . . . so the citizens fled along the narrow lanes, and the soldiers slew those that they caught, and no method of plunder was omitted; they also . . . brought many before Florus, whom he first chastised with stripes, and then crucified.
 Accordingly, the whole number of those that were destroyed that day, with their wives and children (for they did not spare the infants themselves), was about three thousand six hundred . . .